Articles

 At Arête Logistics, we always recommend that our clients carry fine art insurance to ensure comprehensive coverage for their valuable pieces.
 However, we also take responsibility for providing safe, reliable, and secure shipping with the appropriate liability and cargo coverage.

-If you have any questions about your fine art shipping needs or how insurance works, feel free to reach out.
+If you have any questions about your fine art shipping needs, our policies, your responsibilities as a shipper, or how to prepare for a fine art shipment, we’re always here to help.
+Feel free to reach out.
 We’re here to ensure your artwork is protected every step of the way.